andymeneely/project-timber-wolf/scenarios/scenarios.md

 <div class="title">
   _Your Last Heist:_ <br>
- Learning the Art
+The Campaign
 </div>

-This is main campaign to take you through the world of _Your Last Heist_.
+This is the main campaign to take you through the world of _Your Last Heist_.
 The story is broken into three Acts.
 These are parallel stories that take place over seven days.
 The Acts are in increasing order of complexity and difficulty.
 Each Act has a unique narrator and a different suggested starting crew, but they are all part of one story.

-Since the stories occur in parallel, you may play the campaigns in parallel as well.
+Since the Acts occur in parallel, you may play the campaigns in parallel as well.
 This might be useful if you have multiple gaming groups playing the same game.
 To play these stories in parallel, you will need to unlock the packets of any chapter from a prior act.
+We also recommend that at least one person remain common between the teams.

 The **rebuilding scenarios** may be played at any time, with any crew, have easy objectives and ample loot.
 Use these scenarios to rebuild your crew after a particularly rough outcome.
 Play them as often as you like.